 Cycling facilities shall be cleared of all snow and ice by 08:00 or within two hours of snow ceasing to fall during the period 06:00 to 18:00 hours.

-A list of Salt bins and self help heaps are located in section 17.
+A list of Salt bins is located in section 17.

 For reactive snow and ice clearance of all categories of footways, footbridges and cycleways the following spread rates will apply: